 How can we design a regenerative textile economy that is directly linked to the health of our soils and has the potential to mitigate climate change?
 Just as a mindful chef would hunt for locally grown ingredients and might seek out the most committed soil building land-managers to grow their produce.
 In like fashion, we are producing a beautiful regionally grown 100% wool textile, and will be offering yards of this fabric to artisans, home-sewers, designers, and makers through our Community Supported Cloth model.
 This model is analogous to that used by the first organic food farmers, whereby customers would provide upfront capital to help cover the costs of the growing season, and in return would receive boxes of fresh, local, and organic produce.
 In a similar vein we will be offering pre-sale opportunities for customers to reserve yardage, and in turn their investment will help cover the costs of the manufacturing processes.

 By pooling demand from a community of like-minded artisans we can support moving our local material through higher minimum mills–leveraging economies of scale by working together.
 For this initial production, we will only have around 500 yards but, with your help, can scale the program in upcoming years.
 For those of you who do not have the access or ability to cut & sew your own products, we are excited to offer donation options that will go directly to regenerative farming practices to the Bare Ranch.

 BECOME A TREE DONOR: An $8.00 donation to the Carbon Farm Fund will purchase a linear foot of the tree-planted area.
-Receive a sample booklet of cloth swatches as a gift.

 BECOME A COMPOST DONOR: A $50.00 donation to the Carbon Farm Fund will purchase a cubic yard of compost for the ranch.
-Receive a sample booklet of cloth swatches as a gift.

 (Photos by Paige Green)